Table of Contents

 - Maximum recent email messages limit to 1000 instead of 200

-- Create & manage photo albums within Photos.app on device itself.
+- Create & manage photo albums within Photos.app on the device itself.
 (How did I miss this before?
-Thanks Joaquin for letting me know.)
+Thanks, Joaquin for letting me know.)

-- (Custom) gesture-based lock-screen (Ability to define a custom gesture to unlock iPhone without need of a pass-code.
+- (Custom) gesture-based lock-screen (Ability to define a custom gesture to unlock iPhone without the need of a passcode.
 This is not confirmed but rumored to be included in later releases of iOS 5.
 Do you see any benefit?)

 Double tap the home button on lock screen to launch YouTube videos (Received an email about it.
 It was nice to have double tapping to play music.
 Why would they change?
 Someone please confirm if this is correct )This is not correct.
-Instead it gives iPod controls and Take picture from camera options.
-Thanks JohnothanVincentCrook for confirming this.
+Instead, it gives iPod controls and Takes a picture from camera options.
+Thanks, JohnothanVincentCrook for confirming this.

 - SMS tones sound like they have been shortened than those were provided on iPhone 4 (Anyone felt it that way?)

 - While reading an email – swiping right would open a list of messages and swipe left would bring back to the open email message again.
 (Like if you’re reading an email from Inbox, it will take you to Inbox)